gnif/LookingGlass/doc/install_host.rst

 For Windows
 ^^^^^^^^^^^

-To begin, you must first run the Windows VM with the changes noted above in either the :ref:`libvirt` section.
+To begin, you must first run the Windows VM with the changes noted in the :doc:`install_libvirt` section.

 .. _installing_the_ivshmem_driver: